 - Hide for just a few minutes every day.
 It’s ok, everyone will still be there with their millions of questions and requests when you come out.

 - Dance like no one is watching.
 I’ve managed to brainwash my kids (insert evil laugh) into dancing every time they hear music.
-I play anything from Sinatra to TobyMac.
+I play anything from Sinatra to TobyMac, to Queen.
 On specially busy days, I grab the closest person next to me and we dance as silly as we possibly can.
 Before I know it’s a dance party, and who doesn’t love a dance party?

 - Date night is the best night.
 We don’t get many of these, my husband and I have crazy schedules, but when we do get a chance to at least get a cup of coffee on our own we have a fantastic time.